 - Controlling the details of the home life to ensure they are handled in a specific way

-- Not allowing the addict to have access to any money, privacy or personal freedom
+- Not allowing the person struggling with addiction to have access to any money, privacy or personal freedom

-- Restricting his/her own activities in order to supervise the addict and make sure all of the rules are followed
+- Restricting his/her own activities in order to supervise the person abusing drugs and make sure all of the rules are followed

-- Becoming extremely distraught at the idea of losing access to the addict and fearing abandonment
+- Becoming extremely distraught at the idea of losing access to the person struggling with addiction and fearing abandonment

 Codependency symptoms and behaviors may also show up in family finances.
-Individuals with codependent traits may spend an increased amount of money on gifts or clothing for the addict.
+Individuals with codependent traits may spend an increased amount of money on gifts or clothing for the person struggling with addiction.
 They may spend no money on their own needs.
-They may use money to hire lawyers for the addict or bail the addict out of jail instead of allowing the addict to handle the consequences of addiction.
+They may use money to hire lawyers for the person struggling with addiction, or bail them out of jail instead of allowing the them to handle the consequences of addiction.

 They may also spend lavishly on the home, keeping everything looking perfect in order to maintain the illusion that all is well within the home.
 As with all and any mental health concern, codependency can take many forms.
 People who are codependent may not share all of the same symptoms or the same unproductive coping skills.